PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/_index.md

       "type": "prestashop-module"
     }
     ```
-You should run `composer dumpautoload` console commant from where your modules composer.json file is located.
+You should run `composer dumpautoload` console command from where your module's composer.json file is located.

 If you do not have "composer" you can search for it.
-It is easily installable on any system.
+Composer is available on [any operating system](https://getcomposer.org/doc/00-intro.md).

 Now we have created and loaded your controller, you need to declare a route.
 A route map an action of your controller to an URI.